 Some environmental factors that may cause one to think they are gay includes sexual abuse or other sorts of trauma.
 A more common contributor to same-sex attractions comes from how a person's gender identity is formed.
 Gender identity comes from relationships a child has with same-sex parents and same-sex peers.

 I do believe the Christian community needs help in knowing how to deal with homosexuality.
 We can't just go around acting like it's the ultimate sin.
 Sin is sin; there is not one sin that is worse than another.
 People living in same-sex relationships think that Christians hate them and I must agree that we have treated them unfairly.

-There is a ministry that Focus on the Family has developed called "Love Won Out" that teaches Christians how to stand faithfully in their biblical beliefs about human sexuality while also reaching out lovingly to those affected by homosexuality.
-During their conferences they emphasize balancing biblical truth with Christ's grace.
+At one time there was a ministry founded by Focus on the Family called Exodus International that taught Christians how to stand faithfully in their biblical beliefs about human sexuality while also reaching out lovingly to those affected by homosexuality.
+During their conferences they emphasized balancing biblical truth with Christ's grace.